HalestormAI/runpy/README.md

 https://trello.com/b/4yFRn4aS/runpy

-__The board is public, but it looks lie GitHub integration might not work for the public...__
+__The board is public, but it looks like GitHub integration might not work for the public...__